EXPLORE US UNIVERSITIES ON A WEEK LONG TRIP TO THE US

 Working through our bespoke modular course, you will learn how to write about yourself, your world view and your achievements.
 These will form the building blocks of a US application in the autumn.

 The programme includes a weeklong residential in the United States.
 You will stay in university dorms and take part in campus tours, information sessions and cultural activities.
 You will also take part in a university fair, where students will meet with university representatives from all over the US.
 During this week, you will start to decide if studying in the US is the right choice for you.

-The weeklong visit to the US will be held between 19 July – 6 August at a leading US university.
+The weeklong visit to the US will be held between late July and early August at a leading US university.
 Until we confirm dates and campuses, students should be available for this entire period.

 August 2023Find out more